niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 This lab guides you through the complete setup process of a Cisco SG-350X 24P switch using its web GUI.
 By the end of this lab, you'll have configured the switch, saved and backed up its configuration, and tested factory reset and restoration.

-## Objectives
 🎯 **What You'll Learn:**

 1. 🛠️ Update firmware and add users/passwords.

 2. 💾 Save the running configuration to startup configuration.

 3. ⏰ Configure time settings.

 4. 🌐 Update the IP address for management access.

 5. 📶 Add and configure VLANs.

 6. 🔗 Update trunk ports for uplinks to a firewall and another switch.

 7. 📂 Back up the configuration to a USB or PC.

 8. 🔄 Factory reset the switch and restore the configuration.

 ---

 ## Prerequisites
 ⚡ **Before You Begin:**

 - Access to the Cisco SG-350X 24P switch.

 - A PC connected to the switch for accessing the web GUI.

 - Switch default IP address or a method to discover its current IP.

 - Cisco switch login credentials.

 ---